 Central air conditioners and ductless mini-splits differ greatly when it comes to temperature controls.
 Central units are controlled by one centrally-located thermostat, which means your entire home will be set to one temperature.
 Ductless mini-splits offer zoned temperature controls, meaning that you can set each zone to a different temperature.
 This allows you to keep rooms that you’re not using warmer, which could save you money.
 It also means you can keep each room at a comfortable temperature for the occupant.

-If you’re ready to purchase a new A/C unit, or if you would like more information regarding your options, contact Cote’s Mechanical Heating & Air Conditioning.
-We would be happy to answer any questions you may have and get to work installing your new air conditioner.
+If you’re ready to purchase a new AC unit in Fort Worth, or if you would like more information regarding your options, contact Comfort Masters Heating & Air Conditioning We would be happy to answer any questions you may have and get to work installing your new air conditioner.